-A year after making my first farmland investment via AcreTrader, an agricultural crowdfunded investment platform, and enough time has passed that I now feel comfortable writing this AcreTrader review.
+In 2019, I made my first farmland investment via AcreTrader, an agricultural crowdfunded investment platform, and enough time has passed that I now feel comfortable writing this AcreTrader review.

 I grew up in a small farming community in southern Minnesota, and several of my friends lived on farms.
 I got to enjoy the freshest sweet corn every summer, hayrides and big bonfires in the fall, and those farm kids contributed to one great wrestling team in high school.